nivdayan/FilterLibrary/README.md

 This filters library contains the InfiniFilter paper from SIGMOD 2023 as well as some baselines against which it can be compared.

 ## Installation
-To compile the library, compile the library using the following command using the java development kit version 11 or above.
+Compile the library using the following command using the java development kit version 11 or above.
 ```console
 javac filters/*.java bitmap_implementations/*.java infiniFilter_experiments/*.java
 ```